 Students and/or parents who live in a shelter, motel, vehicle or campground, on the street, or in an abandoned building, trailer, or other inadequate accommodations because they cannot find or afford housing have certain rights and protections under the Homeless Education Act.
-Contact the Highlands School District local liaison officer for homeless education for information and assistance.
+Contact the district's liaison officer for homeless education for information and assistance, Dr. Cathleen Cubelic, at 724-226-2400.